Rice fields and giant karst hills dominate the landscape around Ninh Binh Province in Vietnam and the combination makes it feel otherworldly.

 An elevator goes to the top – the 12th floor.
 The views are incredible.
 From the top, we could see how far we had walked in those long covered halls.

-Other fun sites and tips
+Other fun sites in Ninh Binh

 We found a swimming hole not too far from the Trang An boat tour site.